open-resources/physics_bank/content/public/007.Momentum and Impulse/Conservation of Momentum/Conservation of Momentum Condition/Conservation of Momentum Condition.md

     weight: 1
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: Conservation of Momentum Condition
+        title: Conservation of Momentum Condition
+      part1:
+        ans1:
-    params_part1_ans1_value: The resultant force on the particle is zero during an interval of time
+          value: The resultant force on the particle is zero during an interval of time
+        ans2:
-    params_part1_ans2_value: The particle must originally be at rest
+          value: The particle must originally be at rest
+        ans3:
-    params_part1_ans3_value: The kinetic energy of the particle must be zero
+          value: The kinetic energy of the particle must be zero
+        ans4:
-    params_part1_ans4_value: There must be a nonzero resultant force acting on the particle
+          value: There must be a nonzero resultant force acting on the particle
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}

 ## Part 1